ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 `[[Generator.generate()]]` becomes [[Generator.generate()]]

-If the method or property is inside the class you're currently writing documentation for, you can just provide their names, and ts-docs will figure out if it's a property or a method, and properly link it:
+If the method or property is inside the class/interface/enum you're currently writing documentation for, you can just provide their name, and ts-docs will figure out:

 `[[generate]]` becomes [[Generator.generate()]]